nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a student : `deletestudent`

-Deletes a student from the student list.
+Deletes a student from your student list.

 Format: `deletestudent STUDENT_INDEX`

-* `STUDENT_INDEX` refer to the index number shown in the student list.
+* `STUDENT_INDEX` refer to the index number shown in your student list.
 * `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples: